TyRonmi/Student_Management_App/README.md

 # Student_Management_App
 A CRUD application for managing students' records.

-This application can be converted to a desktop app and deployed to schools for managing students' records, as illustrated below.
+This application can be used as a desktop app and deployed to schools for managing students' records, as illustrated below.

 ![1](https://github.com/TyRonmi/Student_Management_App/assets/113307137/0ca827d4-c963-474b-996e-2d776e7a9ba1)